DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 > *Ragged, filthy robes cloak this creature’s hunched, skeletal frame.
 Its arms and legs are long, thin, and bony, ending in elongated, claw-like fingers and twisted, knobbly feet.
 Its head is a hollow, mask-like visage, its mouth a gaping black maw and its eyes a pair of voidlike sockets.*

 > [!info]+ **Disturbing the Bodaks**
-> If the players declare an intention to move quietly down the corridor and succeed on a DC 15 group Dexterity (Stealth) check, the two **bodaks** in [[#The Black Maze]] are dormant when the players first enter.
+> If the players declare an intention to move quietly down the corridor and succeed on a DC 15 group Dexterity (Stealth) check, the two **bodaks** are dormant when the players first enter.
 If the players don’t declare such an intention, or if the players fail the check, the bodaks are active when the players first enter.

 > [!info]+ **The Stalking Bodaks**
 > When dormant, the bodak that was once Cassius dwells in [[#The Western Nest]], while the bodak that was once Deirdre dwells in [[#The Room of Regret]].